LIT-Protocol/docs/docs/concepts/rate-limit-nft-concept.md

 2. [Auth sigs](https://developer.litprotocol.com/v3/sdk/authentication/auth-sig): a signature obtained from a user proving they own a particular a particular key (NOT RECOMMENDED)

 Every time you authenticate with Lit, the request context (i.e. wallet address, owned capacity credits, etc) is extracted and validated against the Rate Limiting Module to ensure capacity has not been breached.

-### **Purchasing Capacity Credits**

-You can purchase capacity credits from the [Lit explorer](https://explorer.litprotocol.com/get-credits).
-Each Capacity Credit NFT comes with flexible terms that can be customized by 2 factors:

-1. Requests per second
-2. Expiry date

 To mint a Capacity Credit NFT, you’ll need some testLITPRO tokens.
 These are test tokens that hold no real value and should only be used to pay for usage on Habanero.
 TestLITPRO tokens should only be claimed from the verified faucet, linked [here](https://faucet.litprotocol.com/).